NextDone/lfg/README.md

 ### 2.5 Task Categories and Nesting
 - `;Category>Sub>Sub` - Create categories and subcategories (preferably themselves actually worded as Goals/Large tasks) using greater-than symbols for namespacing
 - `>` - Use a greater-than symbol to create nested tasks and subtasks within categories, following the same namespacing pattern
+- `;>` - Shorthand for adding a task nested into the category above, without repeating the full category path
+-  Tasks can be written with or without categories and nesting, allowing for a flexible structure that suits the user's needs.
+Partially categorized tasks, as well as tasks without any categories, are also valid.
+When categories are omitted within a block of tasks that have categories, the LFG syntax will automatically infer the categories from the surrounding tasks.

 ### 2.6 Task Notes
 - `{Note}` - Add a note to a task using braces; supports Markdown formatting inside braces